dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Success is dangerous.
-One begins to copy oneself, and to copy oneself is more dangerous than to copy others.
-It leads to sterility.
+  Music should probably provide answers in terms of lyrical content, and giving people a sense of togetherness and oneness, as opposed to being alone in their thoughts and dilemmas or regrets or happiness or whatever.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1130 days)
+## 🌟 Experiences (1131 days)

 ### 🧮 Programming languages